henryvelas/WhatTimeIsIn/README.md

 # WhatTimeIsIn

-- Creacion de un WinForm que muestre la hora de diferentes ciudades y la local utilizando un timer
+- Creation of a WinForm that shows the time and date of different cities include the local time using a timer